-Estimates of average annual fishing mortality rates for juvenile (age classes 1-5) and adult (age classes 6-12) albacore are shown in Figure 16.
-There was a spike in juvenile fishing mortality in the late 1980s associated with the driftnet fishery.
-Longline (adult) fishing mortality rates have increased strongly since the mid-1980s.
-The decline in the final year is a result of incomplete data.
-In fact, catches of adult albacore are known to have increased significantly in 2001 as a result of developments in Pacific Island longline fleets.
+Estimates of average annual fishing mortality rates for juvenile (age classes 1-5) and adult (age classes 6-12) albacore are shown in Figure 17.
+There was a spike in juvenile fishing mortality in the late 1980s associated with the driftnet fishery (although juvenile mortality is estimated to be very low in general).
+Longline (adult) fishing mortality rates have increased strongly since the mid-1980s and particularly over the past couple of years, associated with the expansion in longline catch.

-For a complex model such as this, it is difficult to readily interpret fishing mortality rates and other parameters to obtain a clear picture of the estimated impact of fishing on the stock.
-To facilitate this, we have computed total biomass trajectories for the population in each region using the estimated recruitment, natural mortality and movement parameters, but assuming that the fishing mortality was zero throughout the time series.
-Comparison of these biomass trajectories with those incorporating the actual levels of observed historical fishing provides a concise, integrated picture of the impacts of the total fishery on the stock.
-Biomass trajectories for the south Pacific are shown in Figure 17.
-The estimated impact is relatively slight (about 10% in 2000).
+For a complex model such as this, it is difficult to readily interpret fishing mortality rates and other parameters to assess the estimated impact of fishing on the stock.
+To facilitate this, total biomass trajectories for the population in each region were also computed using the estimated recruitment, natural mortality and movement parameters, but assuming that the fishing mortality was zero throughout the time series.
+Comparison of the two biomass trajectories (with and without exploitation) provides a concise, integrated picture of the impacts of the total fishery on the stock.
+Biomass trajectories for the south Pacific are shown in Figure 18.
+The estimated impact is very low (\sim 3 % in 2000).
+Evidently, there continues to be little evidence in the albacore data of any sustained decrease in stock size due to fishing.
+This is likely to be related to the lack of substantial juvenile exploitation in this moderately long-lived species.